Renata von Scheliha: Career

-In 1931 von Scheliha was employed to catalogue the Sanskrit library at the University of Wrocław.
+In 1931, von Scheliha was employed to catalogue the Sanskrit library at the University of Breslau.
 Later that year she moved to Berlin.
-Between 1931 and 1939 she earned a meagre livelihood working as a tour guide and lecturer in museums as well as offering evening courses at Lessing University, an adult education institution.
+Between 1931 and 1939 she earned a meagre livelihood working as a tour guide and lecturer in museums as well as offering evening courses at Lessing-Hochschule zu Berlin, an adult education institution.
 Through the jurist, poet and historian Berthold Vallentin, she came into contact with the discussion group around Stefan George and befriended the philosopher Edith Landmann and the writer Ernst Morwitz, among others.
 She also got to know the writer and journalist Wolfgang Frommel, who describes her: At our first meeting I was affected by this slender figure, from her dark brown hair like a face framed by wings, the big black blue eyes, the first almost frighteningly dark voice.

-In 1933 von Scheliha gave up her intention to habilitate at Goethe University Frankfurt after the seizure of power by the Nazis, to which she was opposed.
+In 1933, von Scheliha gave up her intention to habilitate at Goethe University Frankfurt (under Karl Ludwig Reinhardt) after the seizure of power by the Nazis, to which she was opposed.
 In 1934, her second book, on Dion of Syracuse was published.
 In this, she referred to Dion's position at the court of his predecessors in Syracuse, his triumph, doom and glory.
 She emphasized the state importance of Platonic philosophy and declared: Only from the creative forces of the spirit was to re-establish state order.
-Over the next four years von Scheliha worked on a translation of On the Sublime, which was published in 1938.
+Over the next four years, von Scheliha worked on a translation of On the Sublime, which was published in 1938.

 Due to the worsening of the political situation, she accepted Edith Landmann's invitation to move to Basel in August 1939, where she would spend 5 years with her close friend Landmann and their common friend, the art historian and poet Gertrud Kantorowicz.
 Her residence permit required enrolment at the local university.
 The German economist Edgar Salin found her a place at the University of Basel.
 Two years later she completed a translation of Euripides' Heracles.
 For this she received the Julius Landmann Prize from the University of Basel.
 From June 1942, she supported Edith Landmann in working on a book, Stefan George und die Griechen : Idee einer neuen Ethik.